Roche limit: Rigid satellites

-This does not depend on the size of the objects, but on the ratio of densities.
-This is the orbital distance inside of which loose material (e.g. regolith) on the surface of the satellite closest to the primary would be pulled away, and likewise material on the side opposite the primary will also go away from, rather than toward, the satellite.
+This represents the orbital distance inside of which loose material (e.g. regolith) on the surface of the satellite closest to the primary would be pulled away, and likewise material on the side opposite the primary will also go away from, rather than toward, the satellite.

+Since the limit depends only on the density, this implies, that the satellite will be torn entirely, if it consists of loose dust or separate rocks bound only by gravity.

 Fluid satellites

 A more accurate approach for calculating the Roche limit takes the deformation of the satellite into account.
 An extreme example would be a tidally locked liquid satellite orbiting a planet, where any force acting upon the satellite would deform it into a prolate spheroid.

 The calculation is complex and its result cannot be represented in an exact algebraic formula.
 Roche himself derived the following approximate solution for the Roche limit:

 However, a better approximation that takes into account the primary's oblateness and the satellite's mass is:

 where $c/R$ is the oblateness of the primary.
-The numerical factor is calculated with the aid of a computer.

 The fluid solution is appropriate for bodies that are only loosely held together, such as a comet.
 For instance, comet Shoemaker–Levy 9's decaying orbit around Jupiter passed within its Roche limit in July 1992, causing it to fragment into a number of smaller pieces.
-On its next approach in 1994 the fragments crashed into the planet.
+On its next approach in 1994, the fragments crashed into the planet.
 Shoemaker–Levy 9 was first observed in 1993, but its orbit indicated that it had been captured by Jupiter a few decades prior.

-Exception

-In 2023, it was discovered that the minor planet 50000 Quaoar has a planetary ring.
-The ring is at a distance over seven times the radius of Quaoar, more than double the Roche limit.
-The reason for this is not yet understood.